semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-diff-scans.md

 #### Under General

 1. Check the box "GitHub Project" and enter the URL for the project, `https://github.com/<namespace>/<project>/`
-2. Under Build Triggers, check "GitHub Hook trigger for GITScm polling".
+2. Under Build Triggers, select the "GitHub Hook trigger for GITScm polling" box.

 #### Under Pipeline